lawrie/MuraxArduino/README.md

 Then select, Board: Blackice Murax FPGA board, CPU Speed: 50 Mhz, RAM Size: 512KB SRAM external, port /dev/tyyUSB0

-The Murax configuration needed is at https://github.com/lawrie/VexRiscv/tree/master/scripts/Murax/BlackIce, but there is a copy of the BlackIce II binary at fpga/Blackice/bin/toplevel.bin and the pcf file is at fpga/BlackIce/toplevel.pcf, so you can try MuraxArduino out without installing SpinalHDL.
+The SpinalHDL scripts including thye Makefile, pcf file and top level Verilog files are at https://github.com/lawrie/VexRiscv/tree/master/scripts/Murax/BlackIce, but there is a copy of the BlackIce II binary at fpga/Blackice/bin/toplevel.bin and the pcf file is at https://github.com/lawrie/MuraxArduino/blob/masterfpga/BlackIce/toplevel.pcf, so you can try MuraxArduino out without installing SpinalHDL.

 ### CPU